-Greater Boerne Chamber of Commerce and the CVB to collaborate with the Retail Business Committee, part of the Chamber's Business Advisory Council, to ensure the promotion and development of an inviting, safe, entertaining, pedestrian-friendly business environment that will attract and retain small businesses.
+The City will continue to work with the Greater Boerne Chamber of Commerce and the CVB to collaborate with the retain small businesses.
 The work group will explore topics such as curb appeal, construction/maintenance projects, marketing and advertising, holiday events and promotions, possible extension of business hours along Main Street to ensure residents and tourists take advantage of local shopping opportunities.